random-geek/MapEditr/README.md

 [map_unexplore][5] project.
 All due credit goes to the author(s) of that project.

-Thank you to ExeterDad and the moderators of the late Hometown server, for partially inspiring MapEdit/MapEditr.
+Thank you also to ExeterDad and the moderators of the late Hometown server, for partially inspiring MapEdit/MapEditr.

 [4]: https://github.com/minetest/minetest